TrollingInDaDeep/synthiii/README.md

 * Also Raspberry can't read analog signals like potentiometer values, so I need an ADC.
 * Currently using arduino Uno for that (attiny85 would also work but sending the value to PC is pain in the butthole)
 * With the Arduino I can just send it to serial via USB.
-* The base of the synth will still be Pure data and Automationism, this is fully platform independent!
+* The base of the synth will still be Pure data and Automatonism, this is fully platform independent!
 * So on this AMD platform currently running it on (hopefully headless) windows, but might switch to Patchbox or another low-latency linux kernel later.
 * Raspberry PI with pisound is great platform. includes patchbox low latency linux os.
 * This creates great sound and has good software on it.
 (Modep)